Submit Your Game - How?

 Audience Award ($3,000)

-There will be five specifically named finalists for each award, except 8 finalists for the Nuovo Award, with finalists named in January 2013.
+There will be six specifically named finalists for each award, except 8 finalists for the Nuovo Award, with finalists named in January 2014.

 The IGF Audience Award will be voted via public Web-based poll from the finalists in all Main Competition categories.